GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 command.
 This method can easily be applied on the command line or in scripts when the recommended ``gmt <module>``-syntax is used.
 Shell scripts using old-style GMT commands would have to be converted first.
 The syntax conversion can be accomplished with the :doc:`gmt5syntax` utility.
-A suitable wrapper function for GMT-5.x would look like this:
+A suitable bash wrapper function for GMT-5.x would look like this:

 .. code-block:: bash